-Hot-pluggable Modules

-The reciter, PA and control panel are hot-pluggable and can be removed from the TB9100 without powering down the whole base station.
-These modules can also be removed without disrupting the system control bus communications with the other modules in the base station system.
+Hot-pluggable Modules The reciter, PA and control panel are hot-pluggable and can be removed without powering down the whole base station.
+These modules can also be removed without disrupting the system control bus communications with the other modules in the subrack.

-The PMU must be connected to the system control bus at all times.
+Important Important The PMU must be connected to the system control bus at all times.
 The terminating circuitry for the bus is located in the PMU, and if the PMU is disconnected, the state of much of the bus will be undefined.
 This may cause corrupted data to be present on the bus when the reciter reads the states of the switches on the control panel.
 This in turn may result in random actuations of microphone PTT, carrier, or speaker key, causing the base station to transmit or the speaker to be actuated incorrectly.
-If you want to disconnect the power before working on the TB9100, carry out the instructions in "Disconnect the Power" on page 76.

-Important Before removing a PA, disconnect the DC input and RF input first, followed by the RF output (and DC output on the 12V PA).
-After refitting the PA, reconnect the RF output (and DC output on the 12V PA) first, followed by the RF input, and then the DC input.
+Before removing a PA, disconnect the DC input and RF input first, followed by the RF output (and DC output on the 12V PA).
+After refitting the PA, reconnect the RF out- put (and DC output on the 12V PA) first, followed by the RF input, and then the DC input.
+Disconnecting the Power If you want to disconnect the power before working on the TB9100, follow these steps.
+1. Turn of f the AC $\textcircled{0}$ and DC $\textcircled{0}$ switches at the rear of the PMU. the rear of the PMU disconnect the mains 3 and battery 4 eads, and the auxiliary DC supply lead 5 (if fitted).